Skip to content

 Modern workspace showing PDF tools being used in a browser, with abstract geometric shapes representing merge, compress, convert and sign operations

-PDFGem is a free alternative with 28 PDF tools, most of which run entirely in your browser.
-No daily quotas, no account required, no premium upsell.
+PDFGem is a free alternative with 32 active PDF tools, all of which process files in your browser.
+No daily quotas, account requirement, or premium upsell.

 Why People Search for iLovePDF Alternatives